oke11o/pandora/docs/content/en/scenario/functions.md

 ---
-title: Randomization Functions
+title: Randomization functions
-description: Randomization Functions
+description: You can use functions to generate random values
-categories: [Config]
+categories: [Scenario]
-tags: [config, docs]
+tags: [scenario, function]
 weight: 3
 ---